Published on 26 January,2018

 Choosing a Theme for Your Shopify Store

-First of all, you need to select a theme.
-Go to Online Store > Themes to change the default theme.
+To select a theme, Go to Online Store > Themes to change the default theme.
 Shopify offers both free and premium themes.
 You can check out the available styles for the free themes and use any of these in your store.

 On the other hand, premium Shopify themes offer professional designs with better code quality, premium support, and lots of additional features.
 There is a dedicated feature to let you try any premium theme in your store.
 Make sure you are checking out the user reviews before choosing a premium theme.